Forging Global Impact on Health and Medicine

 Our Mission

-Northeastern University’s Institute for Mechanobiology accelerates mechanobiology discovery and technology to advance human medicine and health.
+Northeastern University’s Institute for Mechanobiology accelerates mechanobiology discovery and technology to enhance human health and advance medicine.
 Widely believed to be the “missing science,” mechanobiology can provide the critical link between a variety of pathologies and their root causes, leading directly to the development of effective therapeutics and prevention strategies for many currently untreatable and debilitating medical conditions.

 Our Initial Focus